mbernste/mbernste.github.io/_posts/2023-07-08-determinants.md

 Deriving the formula for a determinant
 --------------------------------------

 In the previous section, we outlined three axioms that define fundamental ways in which the volume of a parallelogram is related to the vectors that form its sides.
-We will show that there is only one analytica formula for the determinant that satisfies these axioms.
+We will show that there is only one analytical formula for the determinant that satisfies these axioms.
 That formula is:

 $$\text{Det}(\boldsymbol{A}) := \begin{cases} a_{1,1}a_{2,2} - a_{1,2}a_{2,1} & \text{if $m = 2$} \\ \sum_{i=1}^m (-1)^{i+1} a_{i,1} \text{Det}(\boldsymbol{A}_{-1,-i}) & \text{if $m > 2$}\end{cases}$$